-In Australia, forest managers and owners have the option of certifying their forests under either the Australian Forest Certification Scheme (AFCS), which is recognised under the PEFC, or the FSC.
-The AFCS uses the Australian Forestry Standard (AFS) as the relevant standard for certifying forest management.
-FSC currently uses two interim, regionally adapted forest management standards in Australia but has committed to the development of a national FSC standard for Australia.
+The Australian Government acknowledges internationally recognised forest certification schemes that provide for legal and sustainable forest management.
+In Australia, forest managers and owners have the option of certifying their forests under the FSC, or the Responsible Wood Certification Scheme which is recognised under the PEFC.
+The Responsible Wood Certification Scheme uses the Australian Forestry Standard (AFS) as the relevant standard for certifying forest management, and is administered by Responsible Wood.
+FSC certification in Australia is administered by FSC Australia.

-Presently there are around 10.6 million hectares of native and plantation forests certified in Australia.
-This consists of 10.1 million hectares certified under the AFCS and 900,000 hectares under the FSC.
-The total includes about 400,000 hectares of forest certified under both schemes.
+In 2011, about 10.7 million hectares of native forests and plantations were certified in Australia.
+Currently, 26.7 million hectares are certified under the Responsible Wood Certification Scheme and 1.2 million hectares are certified under the FSC.
+Some forests can be certified under both schemes.

 Wood and wood-based products sourced from certified forests can also be tracked (via labelling) through the supply chain using chain-of-custody certification provided by both forest certification schemes.
 This provides consumers with an assurance that the wood product they are purchasing comes from a sustainably managed and certified forest.